 However, to persuade people with finesse and master the communication process of others, you must first learn to understand and master your own communication process.
 Join a Toastmasters group, sign up for an NLP program, or take a Dale Carnegie course.
 Experiment with various communication tactics and learn what works for you.
 Become a student of your craft and master the art of the spoken word.

 Take control of the way you think and communicate right now.
 The rest will take care of itself.

 Sales Lesson 3: Facing Obstacles

 This next lesson didn’t come from Ra’s Al Ghul.
 It actually came from Bruce Wayne’s father but it was too good to leave out!
-After young Bruce is rescued from the well, his father asks, “And why do we fall, Bruce?
-So we can learn to pick ourselves up”.
+After young Bruce is rescued from the well, his father asks,

 Sales people fall constantly.
 On any given day, we face off against new objections, obstacles, irate customers, and belligerent leads wrapped inside our next sales call.
 But every fall is a challenge for us to get up and get back in the game.
 Every obstacle is an opportunity to learn something new.